DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/05-28 Avernoth Meeting Notes.md

 ### MC Design
 - Color palette of the MC's main robes might need to be changed.
 It's pretty monochromatic.
-- Also, the random trinkets were a concern
+- Also, Allister's random trinkets were a concern